 - Whenever you play or vocalize, accompanied by a metronome or not, create a lush topography of varied accents.
 Make strong things strong and weak things weak.

 - Adjust your volume, color, and articulation to sculpt every gesture, even when you’re working on humble exercises.
 Override the blandness of a metronome rather than mimicking its uniformity.

-“Mono-accented music has no place in musical communication just as monotone speech doesn’t belong in expressive conversation.”
+“Mono-accented music has no place in musical communication (except when deliberately used for effect) just as monotone speech doesn’t belong in expressive conversation.”

 4. Bull’s-Eye the Downbeat

 Your rhythmic experiments might range widely, but stay in touch with the downbeat, and land on it precisely and enjoyably.

 - One tactic: set your metronome to sound only on downbeats, keeping in mind that some downbeats will be stronger than others.

 - With your metronome ticking in the background, periodically record yourself playing or singing and promptly listen back, objectively weighing your rhythmic accuracy and flair.

 * * *